 The need for a Portable Macintosh

-We take our MacBooks for granted today, tossing them into our bags without much of a second thought.
-But when exactly did Apple make its first foray into mobile computing?
-The answer lies with the fascinating tale of the Macintosh Portable, Apple’s first (and worst) attempt to make a mobile Mac.
+We take our MacBooks for granted today, tossing them into our bags without much of a second thought – but have you ever stopped to wonder exactly when did Apple make its first foray into mobile computing?
+What was the first Macintosh to run on batteries?
+The answer lies with the fascinating tale of the Macintosh Portable – Apple’s first (and worst) attempt to make a mobile Mac.

 It was, therefore, with great enthusiasm that Apple debuted the Macintosh Portable in 1989.
 Jean-Louis Gassée, who had been appointed by John Sculley to replace Steve Jobs as the head of Macintosh Development and President of Apple Products, was the natural choice to showcase what Apple had been working on.
 He introduced the Macintosh Portable on stage at a shareholder’s meeting, just as Steve Jobs had done for the original Macintosh in 1984.